lkesteloot/unsong/unsong.md

 But Jewish legend usually portrays the lilit as universally and visibly female, which meant the skeletal black-robed forms attacking me right now were probably something else.

 I’d spotted them flying towards me right after waking up from my drug-induced haze.
 I’d spoken the Spectral Name, tried to hide.
 Then when they got closer I’d found they didn’t have eyes anyway and had no problem zeroing in on my location.
 I shouted the Tempestuous Name and blew two of them off the edge of Trump Tower, smashing them into the big gold T beneath.
 The other four kept coming.
 Legend says the merely human dead can speak Names—but whatever these things were, they were silent.
 Didn’t matter.
 One glance at their faces—not skulls per se, but human faces so gaunt and pale as to look skull-like—and I didn’t doubt their lethality.
-I had just enough time to shout another Tempestuous Name, but they were ready for it this time, kept coming…
+I had just enough time to shout another Tempestuous Name, but they were ready for it this time, kept coming...

 Then Jane rocketed up from the street below.
 Fire flew from her fingers.
 She didn’t even speak; these weren’t the ordinary Names of mortals, this was the magic of Yetzirah, the higher level that only saints and prophets could even access.
 Saints, prophets, and Cometspawn.
 The undead withered and burnt.